David-44/darkbox/README.md

 <script>darkbox.init();</script>
 ```

-That is all you need to do to get darkbox to work.
-Now, to customize it.
+That is all you need to do to get darkbox to work with the default animation.

 ## Customising before using

 Two things can be customised :
-* The main CSS file, by modifying the main styling, adding or removing animations
+* The main CSS file : darkbox.css .
 * javascript options

 #### Default CSS
 darkbox.css contains all the CSS necessary for darkbox.
 It contains 4 parts.

 ##### main styling of the overlay and image
-The basics.
-Note that `perspective` and `transform-origin` are used only for 3D transforms, you can remove them if you don't need them.
+The basics. `perspective` and `transform-origin` are used only for 3D transforms, they can be removed if not needed.

 ##### Overlay smooth transitions
 Small animations used to avoid the overlay appearing at once.
+Nothing breaks if they're removed, the overlay will just appear abruptly.

 ##### Arrows
 Styling of the svg arrows.
 There is a huge transparent border applied to make the touch area larger on touch devices.